CytadelHosting/ansible-role-ssh-chroot-jail/README.md

 Configures a chroot jail specifically for the purpose of limiting a set of SSH users to the jail.
 Useful if you have a server where you need to allow very limited access to a very limited amount of functionality.

+## Cytadel changes

+- fix broken SSH configuration
+- manage SSH authorized keys for jailed users
+- add option to remount bind a directory in the jail

 ## Requirements

 Requires OpenSSH server.
 Doesn't require `geerlingguy.security`, but that role (or one like it) is highly recommended to help lock down your server as much as possible.